-Just after the set state is called, the ball is placed A referee places the ball on the center point of the center circleby one of the referees.
-If it.
-If the ball is moved by one of the robots during Set it is replaced Set, it is moved back by one of the referees.
+In the Set state, the robots must not move (Section 3.2).
+A referee places the ball on the center point of the center circlemark.
+If the ball is moved by one of the robots during Set the set state, it is moved placed back by one of the referees.